course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 ```
 make
 ```
-4. When make has succesfully run all the code, it will generate the required Pdf, Markdown files for reaching the analysis of project concludes.
+4. When make has succesfully run all the code, it will generate the required pdf, Markdown files for reaching the analysis of the project's conslusions.

-5. To clean the data of all raw and unnecessary data files created during the pipeline, run the following code in the command line / terminal:
+5. To clean the data of all raw and unnecessary data files created during the pipeline and to make a fresh start, run the following code in the command line / terminal:
 ```
 make clean
 ```